Why choose this course

 The Professional Training placement is one of the reasons for our very high employment rates in the School of Literature and Languages.

-Professional Training is compulsory on this programme, be it in the form of a work placement or a study period abroad.
+Professional Training is compulsory on this course, be it in the form of a work placement or a period studying abroad.
 We acknowledge its essential role in our degrees by awarding 120 credits for it, which (while not counting towards your final degree classification) appear in your final University transcript alongside your academic module marks.

 During your first year